Havanese Price in India

 Affectionate: Havanese dogs are known for their affectionate nature and love to be around their owners.
 They are excellent family pets and form strong bonds with their owners.

-Lively and Playful: Havanese dogs have a lively and playful personalities, and they enjoy playing games with their owners.
+Lively and Playful: Havanese dogs have a lively and playful personality, and they enjoy playing games with their owners.
 They have a lot of energy and need regular exercise and playtime.

 Intelligent and Trainable: Havanese dogs are intelligent and trainable, which makes them easy to train.
 They respond well to positive reinforcement training methods and can learn a wide range of tricks and commands.